cemde/cemde.github.io/_pages/cv.md

 Service and leadership
 ======

-* Created and maintained compute documentation for our resaerch group
+* Created and maintained compute documentation for our research group
 * Mentor at [Project Access](https://projectaccess.org/)
 * Honorary sailing instructor
+* Chair of student representation during my undergraduate degree
 * Winner of a 2016 transatlantic sailing race on the 52-foot yacht "Bank von Bremen"